Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Optical appearances of the BH in Horndeski theory

+The observed specific intensity for the second emission model is shown in Fig.~\ref{Iobdensity2}.
+We find that the direct emission appears at $b / M \approx 2.66$, and the lensed ring overlaps with the direct emission at $b / M \approx 4.74$.
+From the two-dimensional image of the BH shown in Fig.~\ref{Iobdensity5}, we can also clearly see that the brightness of the two-dimensional image appears at $b / M \approx 2.66$ and increases with the radius.

+The observed specific intensity for the third emission model is shown in Fig.~\ref{Iobdensity3}.
+We find that the direct emission appears at $b / M \approx 3.61$, and the lensing ring appears at $b / M \approx 4.94$.
+The lensing ring has a higher peak intensity compared to the direct emission.
+As seen in Fig.~\ref{Iobdensity6}, the brightness of the two-dimensional image suddenly appears at $b / M \approx 3.61$ and decreases with the radius.
+Then, the bright light appears again at $b / M \approx 4.94$ and decreases with the radius again.
+Compared to the first and second emission models, the emitted specific intensity of the third emission model (which starts at the event horizon) results in a dimmer two-dimensional image due to the redshift effect.

-To facilitate a comparison with the BH images provided by the EHT, we applied a Gaussian filter with a width of $20 \mu$as to the images in Figs.~\ref{Iobdensity4}, \ref{Iobdensity5}, and \ref{Iobdensity6}~\cite{EventHorizonTelescope:2019dse,Carballo-Rubio:2022aed,Psaltis:2020cte}, as shown in Figs.~\ref{blur}.
-It can be observed that the filter removes the features of the lensing ring and the photon ring, leaving only a blurred image of the direct emission, with its size remaining unchanged.
-This indicates that, at the current resolution of the EHT, it is challenging to obtain information about the lensing ring and photon ring in the BH image.
-Therefore, the actual appearance of the BH image largely depends on the structure of the thin accretion disk itself.
+To enable a direct comparison with the BH images provided by the EHT, we apply a Gaussian filter with a width of $20 \mu$as to smooth the images presented in Figs.~\ref{Iobdensity4}, \ref{Iobdensity5}, and \ref{Iobdensity6}~\cite{EventHorizonTelescope:2019dse,Carballo-Rubio:2022aed,Psaltis:2020cte}, and then we generate Fig.~\ref{blur}.
+It can be observed that the application of the filter results in the removal of the distinct features associated with the lensing ring and the photon ring.
+Consequently, only a blurred image of the direct emission remains, with no change in its size.
+This suggests that, for the current resolution of the EHT, it is challenging to obtain more information about the lensing ring and photon ring in the BH images within the framework of Horndeski theory.